Ladies' Mile Historic District: History

 When the district became more commercialized and less elite, many of the well-known residents moved uptown, and the upscale department stores and shops followed them.
 By the end of World War I, most of the buildings had been converted into warehouses, and lofts for manufacturers, as well as some residences.
 The majority of the buildings were not torn down, though, and by the 1980s they had started to be renovated and re-converted into large retail stores at street level, and sometimes above, so that the old shopping district is now one once again, albeit one which appeals to a very different clientele.
-Stores currently in the district include Bed Bath & Beyond, Burlington Coat Factory, The Container Store, Marshalls, Old Navy, Staples and Trader Joe's.
+Stores currently in the district include Bed Bath & Beyond (now closed), Burlington Coat Factory, The Container Store, Marshalls, Old Navy, Staples and Trader Joe's.
 There was also a Sports Authority, but it closed in 2016.

 A major anchor of the district is Daniel H. Burnham's Flatiron Building, at Fifth Avenue and 23rd Street; most of the Ladies' Mile Historic District lies within the Manhattan neighborhood named after that building, the Flatiron District.

 The Ladies' Mile gained the status of Historic District in 1989.
 This status came after much debate and would not have been possible without the advocacy group The Drive to Protect the Ladies' Mile District.
 This group was formed by Anthony C. Wood and Jack Taylor.
 The main opposers to this cause was the Real Estate Board of New York who thought the historic designation would make the lives of property owners too difficult.
 Margaret Moore and Truman Moore also wrote a book for the cause in 1983 titled End of the Road for Ladies' Mile?
 Their book contained photographs and essays to share the forgotten history of Ladies' Mile which helped garner support for the cause.
 This book along with exhibitions and walking tours of Ladies' Mile helped to raise public awareness about the history and significance of Ladies' Mile.
 Other important influences to the cause was the support of celebrities like Woody Allen, Diana Vreeland, Joseph Papp, and author Jack Finney.